 Next, make a specific claim about the topic.
 Your claim is basically an assertion or opinion about the topic, but it needs to be debatable rather than obvious and socially relevant rather than personal.
 I like school uniforms because they make me feel proud of my school, for example, is not debatable and is only relevant to you.
 School uniforms should be required is a better claim because it is debatable and socially relevant.

-So, an example three-point thesis statement would be: School uniforms should be required because they make school safer, promote school spirit and save parents money.
+So, an example three-point thesis statement (if you were making an argument about school uniforms) would be: School uniforms should be required because they make school safer, promote school spirit and save parents money.

 A strong thesis statement is one that includes all three essential components of a narrowly defined topic, debatable and socially relevant claim and reasons to support the claim.
 To develop a strong thesis statement, consider what you want your readers to know and why it is important.